Australian Information Security Association: Vision

 AISA works towards a vision where people, businesses and governments are educated about the risks and dangers of cyber attacks and data theft, and to enable them to take all reasonable precautions to protect themselves.

 AISA has branches in all Australian states and territories, including Sydney, Melbourne, Canberra, Brisbane, Perth, Adelaide, Darwin and Hobart.

 Activities

 AISA hosts a 'cloud' branch that caters for individuals who are unable to attend in-person branch events.
 Meetings occur in each state every month and attract information security professionals, IT professionals, professionals from privacy, law and risk management, as well as enthusiasts and students from a wide cross-section of organisations.

 AISA hosts two major conferences annually, The Australian Cyber Conference.
 Conferences are hosted in Canberra and Melbourne every year.
 In addition, smaller conferences take place in Sydney, Perth, Brisbane and Adelaide.

-AISA works closely with international cyber security and auditing organisations such as (ISC)², ISACA, and IAPP.
+AISA works closely with international cyber security and auditing organisations such as (ISC)², Information Systems Audit and Control Association (ISACA), and International Association of Privacy Professionals (IAPP).